Best Time to Visit Albania

 Local Beverages

-When it comes to local beverages, Albania has plenty to offer.
+Albania has plenty to offer when it comes to local beverages.
 To accompany their meals, Albanians often enjoy a glass of rakia, a traditional fruit brandy with a strong flavor and high alcohol content.

 This potent spirit, made from grapes or other locally-grown fruits, is usually served in small glasses and sipped slowly, allowing diners to savor its complex flavors.